stefan-hoeck/idris2-elab-util/src/Doc/Enum1.md

 utility functions for making the code above a bit more concise.
-Module `Language.Reflection.Syntax` provides utility aliases for many data constructors from `Language.Reflection.TTImp` that allow us to drop the reduntant passing of `EmptyFC` constants.
+Module `Language.Reflection.Syntax` provides utility aliases for many data constructors from `Language.Reflection.TTImp` that allow us to drop the redundant passing of `EmptyFC` constants.
 In addition, it comes with infix operators similar to the ones shown in the pretty printer for defining function application, type declarations and